Do you practice, but don’t get better?

 Learning how to trust what you already have

 Practice objective #2 is about learning to trust what you already have and increasing your ability to play sensory golf.
+So many golfers ONLY practice technique while practicing.
+Random practice is about improving your feel for different shots and improving your trust in your ability to pull them off.
 This involves hitting as many different shots as you can (to different targets) without thinking about your swing mechanics.
-When you’re on the golf course, you’ll need to rely on visualization and feel to play shots successfully.
-I.e. seeing the trajectory and shape of a shot and trusting your ability to hit a particular shot.
-Become aware of how each shot feels whatever it looks like.
-There’s so much timing required to hit different golf shots, that it’s impossible to do it by conscious thought.
-By developing trust in what you have, you ingrain the feel of different golf shots in your subconscious, ready for future recall on the golf course.
+When you’re on the golf course, you’ll need to be able to adapt and hit all kinds of different shots.
+You’ll need rely on visualization and feel to play shots successfully, not conscious thought about your swing mechanics.
+I.e. seeing the trajectory and shape of a shot, knowing how to control distance and trusting your ability to hit it.
+Become aware of how different shots feel, instead of continuously working on technique, just the way you’ll need to do on the course.

-A lot of the GSOM Training Drills are about learning how to trust and have confidence in your game.
+A lot of the GSOM Training Drills are about learning how to adapt and build trust in your repertoire of shots.

 Making practice harder than the game